TYPE DESIGN INFORMATION PAGE last updated on Mon Nov 21 14:48:54 EST 2022

-Since 2008 he resides in New York and has been working for Commercial Type, where he co-designed the extensive family Stag with Christian Schwartz and Ross Milne.
+At Commercial Type he co-designed the extensive family Stag with Christian Schwartz and Ross Milne.
 Stag started as a small family of slab serifs commissioned for headlines by the US edition of Esquire magazine and eventually grew into a sprawling multi-part family including a flexible sans companion and two additional special effects display variants.
 Stag Stencil followed in 2009.

 In 2013, he published a 4-family 20-style French Renaissance typeface family called Portrait (+Text, +Inline, +Text), still at Commercial Type: Portrait started out as an experiment in drawing a display typeface that managed to be both beautiful and brutal, and both classical and minimalist.
 While its lighter weights are quietly elegant, the heavier weights show the influence of chiseled woodcut forms.
 Portrait draws its primary inspiration from the Two-line Double Pica Roman (equivalent to 32pt in contemporary sizes) cut by French punchcutter Maître Constantin around 1530 for the printer Robert Estienne.
 Portrait replaces the delicately modeled serif treatments of Constantin's original with simple, triangular Latin serifs, reimagining the Renaissance forms in a contemporary light.
 Portrait Text resembles the text types attributed by the printing historian Hendrik Vervliet to Constantin and used by the printer Estienne in the 1530s, which had a lighter and more open texture than the text types that preceded them, and marking the move to more elegant type that culminated in the work of Claude Garamont.
 The stripped-back simplicity of the Latin serifs gives Portrait a cleaner and sharper tone than a typical Renaissance oldstyle-influenced text face, bringing an active personality to text.

 Bigelow&Holmes was founded by Charles Bigelow and Kris Holmes.
 Charles Bigelow (b.
 1945, Detroit) is a type designer and teacher, who runs his own studio, Bigelow&Holmes.
-Bigelow was a colleague of Danolad Knuth at stanford University when Knuth developed his Computer Modern typeface family for TeX.
+Bigelow was a colleague of Donald Knuth at Stanford University when Knuth developed his Computer Modern typeface family for TeX.
 In mid-2006, Bigelow accepted the Melbert B. Cary Distinguished Professorship at Rochester Institute of Technology's School of Print Media.
+Before that, he taught at Stanford University, Rhode Island School of Design, and other institutions.
 Typefaces designed by Bigelow:

 BTD (or: Big Toe Designs)